© Tam Photography

 Belarusian-born Canadian baritone Jamal Al Titi is an emerging artist whose warm, resonant timbre and charismatic stage presence have brought him to leading roles on Canadian and international stages.

 During the 2024–2025 season, Jamal performed the title role in the world premiere of Le Phare, sang Uberto in La Serva Padrona, and took on the roles of Le fauteuil and L’arbre in L’Enfant et les sortilèges.
 At the Opéra de Montréal, he covered the roles of Figaro (Il barbiere di Siviglia) and Marcello (La Bohème).
-In the upcoming 2025–2026 season, he returns to the company as Dancaïro in Carmen and appears with the Orchestre Classique de Montréal in Handel’s Messiah.
+In the upcoming 2025–2026 season, he returns to the company as Dancaïro in Carmen.

 Other festival and opera credits include the title role in Don Giovanni and Tom in Adoration at the Banff Centre’s Opera in the 21st Century, Belcore in L’elisir d’amore at Highlands Opera Studio, and Masetto and Schaunard in La Bohème and Cascada in The Merry Widow at the Brott Opera Festival.

-Jamal is also a winner of the 32nd National Lyric Audition of its Young Lyric Ambassadors program (2025), the winner of the Metropolitan Opera Laffont Competition in the Western Canada district (2023), a Rebanks Fellow in the prestigious Rebanks Family Fellowship (2023-2024), and a recipient of the Stingray Audience Choice Award at the Opéra de Montréal’s Gala Talent (2024), winner of the Rumbold Vocal Prize (2024), the Toronto Mozart Vocal Competition (2023), and many other achievements.
-He is also a third-prize winner in the 2025 National Capital Opera Competition and will compete in the 2025 edition of the OSM Competition in Montréal.
+Jamal’s awards and honors include being a district winner (Colorado-Wyoming) of the Metropolitan Opera Laffont Competition, winner of the 32nd National Lyric Audition Young Lyric Ambassadors Program (2025), Opera San Miguel Prize (2025), Rebanks Fellow in the prestigious Rebanks Family Fellowship (2023-2024), winner of the Stingray Audience Choice Award at the Opéra de Montréal’s Gala Talent (2024), the Rumbold Vocal Prize (2024), the Toronto Mozart Vocal Competition (2023), and many other prizes.
+He is also a third-prize winner in the 2025 National Capital Opera Competition and received the Young Audience Award in the 2025 Voice edition of the OSM Competition in Montréal.